jlevy/atom-flowmark/tests/testdoc.orig.md

 ## Some apostrophes and quotes--and dashes, too

 "Hello," he said!
-"What's... your specialty (if I may ask)?"
+"What's... your specialty?" he enquired (in an idle tone).

 Cas' surprise at John's question hung over them both for a brief moment, like a thinly disguised sack of potatoes.
 "From 2002-2004 I specialized in the Sarbanes-Oxley Act (Pub.L.
 107–204, 116 Stat.
 745, enacted July 30, 2002), which was known (in the House) as the 'Corporate and Auditing Accountability, Responsibility, and Transparency Act' and--" But here he cut her off!
 And who could blame him?
+He had spoken with the FBI.
 There was no time to lose.

+William F. Buckley Jr. was coming to breakfast.
+Buckley was born November 24, 1925, in [New York City](https://en.wikipedia.org/wiki/New_York_City), the son of Aloise Josephine Antonia (Steiner) and William Frank Buckley Sr., a [Texas](https://en.wikipedia.org/wiki/Texas)-born lawyer and oil developer.
+His mother, from New Orleans, was of Swiss-German, German, and Irish descent, while his paternal grandparents, from Hamilton, Ontario, Canada, were of Irish ancestry.
+The sixth of ten children, Buckley moved as a boy with his family to Mexico, and then to Sharon, Connecticut, before beginning his formal schooling in Paris, where he attended first grade.
+By age seven, he received his first formal training in English at a day school in London; his first and second languages were Spanish and French.
+As a boy, Buckley developed a love for music, sailing, horses, hunting, and skiing.
+All of these interests would be reflected in his later writings.
+Just before World War II, at age 12–13, he attended the Catholic preparatory school [St. John's Beaumont School](https://en.wikipedia.org/wiki/St_John%27s_Beaumont_School) in England.

 ### A few paragraphs and bullets